Bagha Jatin (2023 film): Reception

 Elina Dutta of Ei Samay rated the film 3.5 out of 5 stars and wrote "A tickle of Bengali nationalism with patriotism, Bagha Jatin is a cocktail of the glorious history of Bengal.
 The background score by Neelayan Chatterjee is also worth noting.
 Riding on the raft of patriotism and Dev's stardom, it looks set to win the box office."
 Virat Verma of Flickonclick reviewed the film and wrote "Dev’s portrayal of Jatindranath Mukherjee is compelling and serves as the backbone of the film.
 Bagha Jatin is a commendable addition to Bengali cinema, providing a powerful and historically significant narrative.
 It is a must-watch for those interested in India’s history and its fight for freedom, offering a glimpse into the lives of the heroes who shaped the nation’s destiny."

 Upam Buzarbaruah of The Times of India rated the film 3.5 out of 5 stars and wrote "Bagha Jatin is a good watch but could have been much more.
 For one, the editing leaves ample room to tighten the narrative, and second, a decent pick up in the overall pace could have done wonders to the film.
 However, the VFX sequence that shows how Jatindranath came to be known as ‘Bagha’ by slaying a tiger, make-up and the film music is impressive.
 If you want to experience the life and journey of a renowned Bengali freedom fighter, better not miss it."
 Subhasmita Kanji of Hindustan Times wrote "Bagha Jatin's dialogue deserves special praise.
 However, the first part shows so many fragmented events that could have been put together in a better way.
 But in the hustle and bustle of Puja, this film will inspire more tension towards the country, inform the history as well as give courage."

 Akash Misra of Sangbad Pratidin wrote "Dev has imbued into the character of Bagha Jatin with emotions.
 This film will be memorable in his filmography, that much can be said."
 Souvik Saha of Cine Kolkata rated the film 4.5 out of 5 stars and wrote "Baghajatin is a commendable attempt at bringing a crucial chapter of history to the silver screen.
 Dev’s powerful performance, coupled with strong supporting acts and impressive visuals, makes this film a worthy watch.
 While it falls short in some aspects, it stands as a testament to the filmmakers’ courage and dedication."
 Anandabazar Patrika and The Indian Express also reviewed the film.

 Box office

 The film trade magazine Film Information mentioned that the film collected over ₹11.45 lakhs (₹1.14 million) from national multiplex chains only in West Bengal on first day.

-According to Hindustantimes Bangla, the film grossed ₹3.25 crore within 8 days of release in Domestic Market.
+According to Hindustantimes Bangla, the film grossed ₹3.25 crore within eight days of its release in the domestic market.